gnuwimp/AudioConverter/README.md

 Install [Lame](https://lame.sourceforge.io) to encode mp3 files.
 Install [oggenc](https://www.xiph.org/ogg) to encode ogg files.
 Install [qaac64](https://github.com/nu774/qaac/releases) to encode aac files (Windows + iTunes are needed).
+Install [faac](https://github.com/knik0/faac) to encode aac files (lower quality than qaac64/iTunes).
+Install [flac](https://github.com/xiph/flac) to encode flac files.

+It is possible to use qaac64.exe in linux if wine is installed.
+Copy qaac64.exe + needed dlls from iTunes to ~/.wine/drive_c/windows (hardcoded in AudioConverter).
+** Version 2.84 (and probably later versions) does NOT work due to changes how it reads data.**

 ## Usage
 Double-click AudioConverter.jar file on windows to start the program.